 The answer is NO!

-There are a few accounts in the bible that seem to those who do not invest in a lifetime of bible study a contradiction in accounts of events or instructions.
-However, any time we see what appear to be different accounts of the same facts or circumstance in the Bible it would be wrong to assume a contradiction.
+There are a few accounts in the bible that seem to those who do not invest in contextual bible study a contradiction in accounts of events or instructions.
+However, any time we see what appear to be different accounts of the same facts or circumstances in the Bible, it would be wrong to assume a contradiction.
 In John 10:35, Jesus Himself tells us that the inspired Word of God does not contradict itself.
 Rather, as in Genesis 1 and 2, repeated accounts are different views or viewpoints of an occurrence each adding details to the overall picture.
 For instance, the writer Luke, who was a physician, would have a viewpoint more from a medical perspective.
 Even the sign nailed above Jesus' head at His crucifixion was translated four different ways by Matthew ("This is Jesus the King of the Jews", Mark ("The King of the Jews"), Luke (This is the King of the Jews"), and John ("Jesus of Nazareth, the King of the Jews"); but the overall meaning was exactly the same "Jesus King of the Jews"

 Let's examine a few and provide understanding.

 Hopefully, we all know who Judas Iscariot was, but just to refresh, he was the betrayer or our Lord and Savior Jesus Christ.
 According to the Gospel of John, Jesus informed his disciples during the Last Supper that one of them will betray him.
 When they asked who it would be, Jesus said “It is the one to whom I give this piece of bread when I have dipped it in the dish.”
 He then dipped a piece of bread in a dish and handed it to Judas, identified as the “son of Simon Iscariot.”
 After Judas received the piece of bread, “Satan entered into him.”
 (John 13:21-27).